eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 SUMO can load multiple traffic light programs from the *.net.mxl* file and from [additional files](#defining_new_tls-programs).
-Using the traci function **setProgram**, a script can switch between them.
+Using the TraCI function **setProgram**, a script can switch between them.